Table of contents

 Long Term Value

-Imagine if you could buy the house your parents bought at the price they paid thirty or forty years ago; how many properties would you have bought then knowing what those properties would be worth today?
+Imagine if you could buy the house your parents bought at the price they paid thirty or forty years ago; how many properties would you have bought then, knowing what those properties would be worth today?

 This is an average annual growth rate of 7.62%.
+Of course, these numbers vary by state.

 3. Treat your property investment like a business